kshedden/mice_workshop/README.md

 the DV.
 This is called "complete case analysis", or sometimes, "list-wise deletion".
-Most statistical models in Statsmodels can be fit using complete case analysis by specifying the `missing='drop'` keyword argument.
+Most statistical models in Statsmodels can be fit using complete case analysis by specifying the `missing='drop'` keyword argument when constructing the model.

 Complete case analysis will not introduce bias in the MAR/MCAR setting, but substantial bias can result by applying it in the MNAR setting.
-As for variance, complete case analysis has higher variance than other options (discussed below) in the MAR and MCAR settings.
+Complete case analysis has higher variance than other options (discussed below) in the MAR and MCAR settings.
 Its main advantage is its simplicity.

 ## Single imputation

-Single imputation refers to any procedure that replaces each missing values with a prediction of the unobserved data value.
-This includes imputation procedures based on the mean as well as various regression-based procedures that we will not cover further here.
+Single imputation refers to any procedure that replaces each missing value with a prediction of it.
+This approach includes imputation procedures based on the mean as well as various regression-based procedures that we will not cover further here.
 It also includes variations on the "last observation carried forward" approach for time series or other sequential data.

 We will not discuss single imputation in detail here, but see the documentation for the Pandas [fillna](